How We Can Verify The Reliability Of The New Testament Narratives Of Jesus:

 - It is important to understand that there are two classes of New Testament scholars: Liberal and Conservative.
 There are significant differences between the conclusions of these two groups that result in critical results.

-- Liberal and atheist scholars classify the New Testament as ancient literature only, not the inspired word of God.
+- Atheist scholars classify the New Testament as ancient literature only, not the inspired word of God.
 Conservative scholars classify the New Testament as the word of God that was inspired, directed, and composed as a direct work of the Holy Spirit.
 These stark differences are observed by the comments of liberal scholars who do not regard the New Testament as the word of God.
 This in contrast to scholars who do regard the New Testament as a supernatural composition by the Living God.

-- Because liberal scholars do not view the New Testament as authored by God, they treat the text differently than conservative scholars.
+- Because atheist scholars do not view the New Testament as authored by God, they treat the text differently than conservative scholars.
 Critical liberals scholars analyze the text for reliability based upon suppositions and conjecture that is reflected in their comments and opinions, while failing to provide actual evidence to support their hypotheses.

 - In the first essay (When were the Gospels written), there is substantial evidence from the text itself demonstrating that Jesus intended the Gospel testimony about Him should be immediately written and sent out to the entire world.